MagnusThor/demolishedWebGPU/README.md

 # How to use WebGPU

-WebGPU is at the moment an experimental API so in order to try demolishedWebGPU follow this insytructions
+WebGPU is at the moment an experimental API so in order to try demolishedWebGPU follow this instructions.

-Enabling via about://flags #
+Enabling via `about://flags`

-To experiment with WebGPU locally, without an origin trial token, enable the #enable-unsafe-webgpu flag in about://flags.
+To experiment with WebGPU locally, without an origin trial token, enable the `#enable-unsafe-webgpu` flag in `about://flags`.